NatuMyers/Materialize-Frontend-Build/README.md

-SETING UP/ COMPILING SASS FILES
+SETTING UP/ COMPILING SASS FILES
 ===================

 ##### Run an "npm install" to get the latest dependencies!!!